 Bridge the Gap

-Students are not receiving the financial aid they need and colleges are losing students and money.
+Students are not receiving the financial aid they need, and colleges are losing students and money.
 Luckily, we don’t have to wait for systematic restructuring to fix this problem.
-Employing personalized coaching and technology to meet students where they are and translate the financial aid process helps bridge the gaps.
+We can bridge the gaps by employing personalized coaching and technology to meet students where they are in the financial aid planning process.

 Though scaling successful retention programs at an institutional level proves difficult, a growing number of institutions are increasingly and successfully integrating targeted support systems for closing the most substantial rifts.